gingrichkatie/fashion-trends-forecasting/README.md

 # Fashion Retail Sales Forecasting

 This project is a regression-based AI tool that predicts purchase amounts in USD based on fashion retail transaction data.
-It was built as part of a graduate course on applied machine learning and deployed as a live web app using Streamlit.
+It was built on applied machine learning and deployed as a live web app using Streamlit.

 ## Project Overview